-The Fi Global Startup Innovation Challenge Rules and Regulations 2020
+The Fi Global Startup Innovation Challenge Official Rules and Regulations 2022

 ARTICLE 1: OBJECT

-The Fi Global Startup Innovation Challenge aims to reward innovative projects within the food and beverages industry, by offering them the opportunity to develop their activities through a specialized support program.
+The Fi Global Startup Innovation Challenge aims to reward innovative projects within the food and beverages industry, by offering startups the opportunity to develop their activities through a specialised support program.

-This contest is open to those startups with innovations targeting the F&B sector with a focus on food or beverage ingredients or additives that improve taste, texture, appearance and/or nutritional value, as well as those startups developing technologies and/or services that support F&B.
+This contest is open to all startups with innovations targeting the F&B sector with a focus on any of the following:

-The Fi Global Startup Innovation Challenge is organized by Informa Markets, De Entrée 73, Alpha Toren, 1101 BH, Amsterdam (Organiser).
+The Fi Global Startup Innovation Challenge is organised by Informa Markets BV, De Entrée 73, Alpha Toren, 1101 BH, Amsterdam (Organiser).

 ARTICLE 3: CANDIDATES